Long Live Walter Jameson: Plot

-Walter Jameson, a college professor, is engaged to a young doctoral student named Susanna Kittridge.
-Susanna's father, Sam Kittridge, another professor at Jameson's college, becomes suspicious of Jameson because he does not appear to have aged in the twelve years they have known each other and seems to have unrealistically detailed knowledge of some pieces of history that do not appear in texts.
-Jameson at one point reads from an original Civil War diary in his possession.
-Later, Kittridge spots the diary's author, Major Hugh Skelton, in a Mathew Brady Civil War photograph and finds Jameson looks exactly like Skelton.
+Walter Jameson, a professor of history at an unnamed college, is engaged to one of his doctoral students, Susanna Kittridge.
+Susanna's father Sam, another professor at the college, becomes suspicious of Walter, who does not appear to have aged in the twelve years they have known each other and seems to have unrealistically detailed knowledge of some pieces of history that do not appear in texts.
+Walter at one point reads from an original Civil War diary in his possession.
+Later, Sam spots the diary's author, Major Hugh Skelton, in a Mathew Brady Civil War photograph and finds that Walter looks exactly like Skelton.